 The WCSU PD provides safety escorts 24 hours a day, seven days a week on campus.
-Safety escorts may be provided by a foot patrol officer, a bike patrol officer or an officer in a marked police or buildings and grounds vehicle.
+Safety escorts may be provided by a foot patrol officer, a bike patrol officer or an officer in a marked police or patrol vehicle.